-Developer fees via USPSStarting May 18, 2020San Juan Unified will collect Developer Fees in a drop box at our office location during business office hours.
-The fees will be processed throughout the week.
-A PDF of the Certification of Compliance Form will be emailed to the person submitting the certificate (make sure to include your email).Office Location: 5320 Hemlock Street Sacramento, CA 95841Office Hours: Monday-Thursday 8am to 11:30am; 1pm to 4pm; except district holidays.Make check payable to: SJUSD; we accept personal check, cashier's check, or money order; we do not accept credit cards paymentsCost: $3.79/Square foot for residential building; $0.61/Square foot for commercial/industrial buildingQuestions for help with the process?
+Developer fees via Drop BoxStarting May 18, 2020San Juan Unified School District will collect Developer Fees via a drop box located at our office during normal business hours.
+Please make sure to include your email and mailing address on the envelope before placing it in the drop box.
+Due to COVID, paperwork will be processed after a 24-hour wait.
+In order to process paperwork, we will need a completed Certificate of Compliance form and a check for the fees.
+A PDF of the Certificate and receipt will be emailed and a hard copy will also be mailed to the address provided.Office Location: 5320 Hemlock Street Sacramento, CA 95841Office Hours: Monday-Thursday 8am to 11:30am; 1pm to 4pm; except district holidays.Make check payable to: SJUSD; we accept personal check, cashier's check, or money order; we do not accept credit cards paymentsCost: $4.08/Square foot for residential building; $0.66/Square foot for commercial/industrial buildingQuestions for help with the process?
 Email FacilitiesBusiness@sanjuan.edu.
 Please write "developer fees" in the subject line.Q.
-What is required to get my developer fees processed?A. Certificate document must be completed - the top portion by the person filing, and the middle section by the county.Q.
+What is required to get my developer fees processed?A. Certificate document must be completed - Part 1 and Part 2 of the certificate of compliance form must be completed.
+You complete part 1 and the Building Department completes part 2.
+Upon Receipt of your check, district staff will complete part 3.Q.
 How do I get a Certification form?A. The County or City of Citrus Heights fill this form out when they review the plans of the project.
 You would fill out the top, the County or City of Citrus Heights will fill out the middle, and SJUSD will fill out the bottomQ.
 Do I need to do this form if fee's are not requiredA.
 YesQ.
 What if I don't know how much to pay?A. Email the certificate document to the help email (type developer fee in the subject line).
 Our office will respond via email with the total cost.Q.
-What should be mailed?A. A certificate document from the county with your section and county section filled out.
+What should be mailed or put in the drop box?A. A certificate document from the county with your section and county section filled out.
 Include your email address and a check payable to SJUSD.Q.
 How will the county know the fees are paid?A. We will email the certificate back to you signed, and stamped with the district seal.Phone: (916) 979-8629

 $0.22/square foot for rental/self-storage